In The News

 polymer clay mimics and contemporary art clay marbles.
 To see photos from the exhibit, click on the "Museum Show" link at the upper left of this page.
 For more information on the exhibit you can also visit temeculavalleymuseum.org.

 Now you can buy your favorite Carl Fisher Marbles direct from the artist.
 They are his favorites, too.
-All these marbles have been hand selected as the best-of-the-best.
+All these marbles have been hand selected to be the "Best-of-the-best."
 Just click on the Buy Direct link to view some of the latest creations and some of the most notable ones from the past.
 Also, look for Carl Fisher Marbles on eBay.

 Pick a color.
 Any color!
 Now imagine it on a marble.
 It could be your favorite color, or your eye color, or your car's color, or your cat's color, or a combination of just about any colors.
 Now imagine a pattern.
 Stripes, swirls, flames, polka dots, anything... and you're well on you way to a custom marble design.
 And, it's easier than you think to get one.
 Just call Carl.